PeteAdamBialecki/programming-studies/websites/pluralsight/javascript.md

 - Quick Start to JavaScript Vol. 1

+- What is JavaScript?

+- Hello World: Writing Your First JavaScript

+- Introduction to Operators

+- Understanding the Console

+- String, Number, and Boolean Values

+- Variables

+- Using Variables

+- Introduction to Control Flow: if/else Statements

+- Using else if

+- Control Flow and Comparison Operators

+-  Putting It All Together: Xombie Text Adventure Game

+- Volume 1 Assignment: Choose Your Own Adventure

 ## **[Quick Start to JavaScript Vol. 2 (2 hours)](https://app.pluralsight.com/library/courses/quick-start-javascript-2-1917/table-of-contents)**

 - Introduction and Project Overview